BrookeBergin/Chirpy/DESIGN.md

     //Register with age verification
     method registerUser(username, password, age)
       if age < 18 then
-        log "You must be 18+ to regsiter.
-Come back in (18 - age) years! " return false
+        log "You must be 18+ to regsiter. " return false
       end if